aws-samples/amazon-managed-service-for-apache-flink-examples/python/GettingStarted/README.md

 * PyFlink library: `apache-flink==1.18.1`
 * Java JDK 11+ and Maven

-> JDK and Maven are required to download and package any required Flink dependencies, e.g. connectors, and to package the application as `.zip` file, for deployment to Amazon Managed Service for Apache Flink.
+> JDK and Maven are used to download and package any required Flink dependencies, e.g. connectors, and to package the application as `.zip` file, for deployment to Amazon Managed Service for Apache Flink.

 #### External dependencies